khalido/starai/README.md

 - make a notebook to solve the simple problem presented in wk3. use q-learning

+##  Tabular Q Gridworld

+> In this session, participants will focus on a specific method of Temporal Difference Learning called Tabular Q Learning.
+Participants will learn the theory behind Q Learning, implement the different components bit by bit and combine these components to solve the robot in a maze scenario.

+- Solved

+## Tabular Q Cartpole

+> In this session, participants will explore the problem of an environment where observations are continuous variables.
+Participants will learn the discretisation technique and implement this with the previous components to solve the problem of keeping a cart pole upright without having any understanding of the observations.

+- Solved
+-
 ---

 ## holding area, fix up with real notes when I get to it

-Week 3 - Lesson 3a -  Tabular Q Gridworld

-In this session, participants will focus on a specific method of Temporal Difference Learning called Tabular Q Learning.
-Participants will learn the theory behind Q Learning, implement the different components bit by bit and combine these components to solve the robot in a maze scenario.

-Week 3- Lesson 3b -  Tabular Q Cartpole

-In this session, participants will explore the problem of an environment where observations are continuous variables.
-Participants will learn the discretisation technique and implement this with the previous components to solve the problem of keeping a cart pole upright without having any understanding of the observations.

 Week 4 - Lesson 4a -  NQL Theory